Spy Shop Near Marietta, Georgia

 Stalking Case Black Eye On GPS

-The problem is that these very infrequent cases make news headlines and leave a black eye on the use of GPS trackers among the public when the overwhelming use of GPS tracking devices are for positive purposes.
-Sang Hook Yim, a Marrieta resident, was charged with felony eavesdropping when a woman found a real-time GPS tracking system on her vehicle and investigators were able to determine the tracker belonged to Yim.
+The problem is that these very infrequent cases make news headlines and leave a black eye on the use of hidden GPS trackers for cars among the public when the overwhelming use of the devices is for positive purposes.
+Sang Hook Yim, a Marietta resident, was charged with felony eavesdropping when a woman found a real-time GPS tracking system on her vehicle and investigators were able to determine the tracker belonged to Yim.
 The victim mentioned she became suspicious when Yim would randomly show up at places she was at.
 That was when she searched underneath her car and found the GPS tracker and then contacted law enforcement about her concerns.
-The GPS tracker was able to stick to the belly of the victim’s automobile with the assistance of a surface magnet which are commonly designed into the GPS tracking hardware.
+The GPS tracker was able to stick to the belly of the victim’s automobile with the assistance of a surface magnet which is commonly designed in the GPS tracking hardware.

 Police and residents of Marietta all agree that the alleged stalking incident was a frightening one, but it is important that journalists and bloggers don’t point the blame at GPS tracking technology itself.
 The reality is GPS tracking is not only woven into the fabric of our daily lives, but it is in our lives because of the value it brings.
-Fitness monitoring, navigation data, teen driving safety, mileage accounting and automotive security are only a few of the advantageous things GPS monitoring technology offers.
+Fitness monitoring, navigation data, teen driving safety, mileage accounting, and automotive security are only a few of the advantageous things GPS monitoring technology offers.